BastienGolomer/BastienGolomer/README.md

 Many things at once!
 I'm interested in all sorts of things.

 Tech related
-* On my way to being proficient in certain Machine Learning frameworks :smiley:
+* Optimization and Machine Learning
-* I am trying to learn the basics of software engineering.
-That's a long road !
+* Basics of software engineering.
 I will attempt several mini-projects to fully understand every bit !

 Physics related
 * Accelerator physics, there is so much to learn about it.
 You can do optics, plasma, electrodynamics, solid state physics (for detectors and beam line elements).
 So cool 🤓